Tugdual-G/transformal/README.md

 ![example of flow](animation_crop.gif)
 # Basic conformal transformation python module

-The module provides methods to find the nearest conformal transformation of a surface mesh for a given mean curvature change.
+The module provides methods to find the nearest conformal transformation of a closed surface mesh for a given mean curvature change.
 Curvature flow/fairing can be applied, such as shown in the script *flow_example.py* .

 ## References